vuanhduc/docs/docs/developer/goal.md

 Goals aren't configured per repository.
 They are chosen dynamically, in response to any push in any repository, based on the code and the context.
 What kind of project is it?
 What branch was pushed?
 Is there a pull request?
 Which files changed?
+Brand-new repositories require no configuration.

 Goals are not necessarily sequential--by default they execute in parallel--but certain goals, such as deployment, have preconditions